Eschatologue/CM_wiki/docs/class/barbarian/battlerager.md

 ### Level 10: Death Roll

 While your Rage is active and you have one or more creatures Grappled, you can use your :rsc-b: Bonus Action to perform a Death Roll.
 You move yourself to an unoccupied space you can see within 10 feet of you, dragging the Grappled creatures along with you.
-This movement doesn’t provoke Opportunity Attacks.
+This movement doesn't provoke Opportunity Attacks.
 During this movement, you violently spin and slam your Grappled targets around you, dealing 2d8 :dmg-prcg: Piercing damage to each target.
 The damage increases by 1d8 at level 15 (3d8) and at level 20 (4d8).

-### Level 14: Ravager’s Might
+### Level 14: Ravager's Might

 Once per turn, while your Rage is active and you have one or more creatures Grappled, you can forgo one of your attacks to use the Grappled creature as a weapon, provided the creature is the same size as you or smaller and you have nothing in your hands.
 You choose one of the following options: